 Most patients present with asymptomatic microscopic hematuria or proteinuria that can be present for many years.
 Hypertension is initially found in a minority of patients but becomes common as the disease progresses to chronic kidney disease or end-stage renal disease.
 IgA nephropathy can present with gross hematuria, nephrotic syndrome, and chronic kidney disease and can escalate to rapidly progressive glomerulonephritis.
 Episodic gross hematuria is seen commonly in children and young adults after upper respiratory tract infection.
 Synpharingitic macroscopic hematuria is a classic initial presentation of IgA nephropathy.

 Evaluation involves urinalysis and renal biopsy.
 The urinalysis demonstrates hematuria, dysmorphic red blood cells, and proteinuria.
 Renal biopsy and immunohistologic examination confirm the diagnosis.
 Light microscopy can show focal or diffuse mesangial proliferation and increased mesangial matrix and cellularity.
 In advanced disease, interstitial fibrosis with tubular atrophy can be found.
-Electron microscopy shows the electron dense deposits of IgA in the mesangium.
+Electron microscopy shows the electron-dense deposits of IgA in the mesangium.
 Immunofluorescence microscopy shows the types of immunoglobulins deposits (mainly IgA1, but also IgG and IgM) in mesangium and capillary walls.
-C3 and C4 are commonly detected with C4d indicating poor prognosis with progression to end-stage renal disease.
+C3 and C4 are commonly detected with C4d indicating a poor prognosis with progression to end-stage renal disease.
 Serum IgA level is of no clinical utility.

 Treatment options are patient dependent based on clinical findings and disease evolution.
 Conservative therapy with angiotensin-converting enzyme inhibitor or angiotensin receptor blocker to slow proteinuria is recommended in all patients.
-If no response, trial of corticosteroids can be started for 3 to 6 months.
+If no response, a trial of corticosteroids can be started for 3 to 6 months.
 Immunosuppressants (mycophenolate, azathioprine, cyclophosphamide) are reserved for patients with progressive crescentic IgA nephropathy and avoided if the biopsy shows advanced interstitial fibrosis or tubular atrophy.
 Aggressive treatment of blood pressure with the goal of blood pressure of less than 130/80 mm Hg is highly encouraged.
 Although rituximab is used in many other glomerular diseases, it did not show beneficial effects on renal function or proteinuria of patients with IgA nephropathy.
 Tonsillectomy is not supported by current Kidney Disease Improvement Global Outcomes guidelines.
 Diet should consist of adequate protein and avoidance of increased salt intake.
 Fish oil therapy did not show a delay in disease progression and is not supported by current treatment guidelines.
 Renal transplantation is the preferred treatment for patients who require renal replacement therapy, but IgA nephropathy recurrence rate is high after transplantation.

 Risk factors for disease progression include clinical factors such as hypertension, reduced glomerular filtration rate at the time of renal biopsy, or persistent proteinuria on follow-up) and pathological risk factors as based on the Oxford classification.
 According to Oxford classification, the following parameters provide prognostic information: mesangial hypercellularity, endocapillary hypercellularity, segmental glomerulosclerosis, and tubular atrophy.
 Poor prognosis is associated with a glomerular filtration rate of less than 60 mL per minute, proteinuria greater than 0.5 g per day, hypertension greater than 140/90 mm Hg, more than 50% glomeruli affected by mesangial hypercellularity.
 Other prognostic histologic factors indicative of progression to end-stage renal disease are the presence of segmental glomerulosclerosis, interstitial fibrosis, and endocapillary proliferation.
 It is estimated that about half of all patients eventually develop the end-stage renal disease within 20 years after diagnosis.
 In fact, IgA nephropathy is the main cause of end-stage renal disease secondary to primary glomerular disease.